Orange and Lemons: History

+Active years (1999–2007)

 The band name "Oranges and Lemons" was initially recommended by a former member of the group.
 Apparently the band was not aware at the time that the name was actually derived from a British nursery rhyme and a title of an album by the British band XTC.

 Clem Castro and Mcoy Fundales met in high school in the mid-1990s.
 The duo formed a group with friends (with Law Santiago and Michael Salvador) from their province of Bulacan and went through several names such before eventually settling on Orange and Lemons.
 Brothers Ace and JM del Mundo were in a band called Colossal Youth when they met Castro and Fundales in a local bar in Bulacan in 1999.
 Castro and Fundales with two other friends were handled by Roldan "Bong" Baluyot of No Seat Affair (a local management, booking and production outfit) when they recorded a two-track demo ("She's Leaving Home", "Isang Gabi") in 1999 as Orange and Lemons.
 The song "She's Leaving Home" soon found its way to radio station NU107.5 FM's playlist.

 The band went on hiatus in 2000, but was reformed in 2003 with the del Mundos in the line-up permanently.They started arranging and rehearsing original songs that would eventually end up in their debut album, Love in the Land of Rubber Shoes and Dirty Ice Cream. which was released on December 3, 2003 With a style of retro music combined with alternative rock, the band's main musical influences ranged from The Beatles and The Smiths, to The Cure and Eraserheads.

-Castro and Fundales contacted Bong Baluyot to once again handle the band and ten songs were recorded in three days due to a limited financial budget.
+Castro and Fundales contacted Bong Baluyot to once again handle the band and 10 songs were recorded in 3 days due to a limited financial budget.
 After the songs were recorded, Baluyot once again started scouting around for a label that would take the group in.

 The band had their first gig stint in a club in Makati City called Where Else?
 It was in one of those gigs that ONL met Toti Dalmacion, formerly of Groove Nation, a local music store famous for rare and hard-to-find vinyl records.
 Dalmacion was already toying with the idea of establishing an independent label that he would call Terno Recordings.
 The label would showcase unsigned and talented Filipino artists with a unique sound and style that could (hopefully) pass international standards.
 He proposed that ONL be the flagship artist for the label.
 A one-album deal was signed.